rriegel/zelle-python/README.md

 - This repository holds solutions to the book's exercises

-- The goal of this repository is to track my progress in the book and provide a resource to others working through this book
+- The goal of this repository is to track my progress in the book and provide a resource to others working through it

 - Run exercise code in the CLI using (must have python3 installed):
 ```